Permits

 Permits are required to conduct commercial film or photography in North Carolina state parks.
 Commercial photography includes paid professional photography sessions for events, such as engagements or weddings, and photographs that are intended to be sold.

-Once you have an approved Special Activity Permit from the park, please fill out the Department of Natural and Cultural Resources' Film Permit Application.
-Submit a copy of the approved Special Activity Permit, along with the Film Permit Application, to the DNCR Procurement Specialist, Dennis Jimenez, at dennis.jimenez@dncr.nc.gov.
+All commercial photography and filming also needs to be approved by our parent agency, the NC Department of Natural and Cultural Resources.
+Once you have an approved Special Activity Permit from the park, please fill out the DNCR Film Permit Application.
+Submit a copy of the approved Special Activity Permit, along with the Film Permit Application, to the DNCR Procurement Specialist, Dennis Jimenez, at dennis.jimenez@dncr.nc.gov, and CC the park superintendent.

 To expect to be approved by your target film date, the film permit should be submitted at least 1 week in advance of your film date.